a-r-m-i-n/dce/Documentation/UserFaq/Index.rst

         <f:image image="{image}" />
     </f:for>

-If you want to output the only the first image you can use this one liner:
+If you want to output only the first image you can use this one liner:

 ::